Easy-to-read medicine information about rivaroxaban – what is it, how to take rivaroxaban safely and possible side effects.

 - It is important to let health professionals know that you are taking rivaroxaban such as your dentist, your pharmacist, your podiatrist or your nurse.
 You may need to stop using this medicine for several days before having surgery, dental appointments or medical tests.

 Like all medicines, rivaroxaban can cause unwanted side effects, although not everyone gets them.

 |Side effects||What should I do?|

-Rivaroxaban should not be taken with some other medications and herbal supplements, so always check with your doctor or pharmacist.
-Also check with a pharmacist before taking over-the-counter anti-inflammatories such as diclofenac (e.g. Voltaren Rapid), ibuprofen (e.g. Nurofen), naproxen (e.g. Naprogesic).
+Rivaroxaban should not be taken with some other medications and herbal supplements, so always check with your doctor or pharmacist before starting rivaroxaban or before starting any new medicines.
+Also check with your pharmacist before taking over-the-counter anti-inflammatories such as diclofenac (e.g. Voltaren Rapid), ibuprofen (e.g. Nurofen), naproxen (e.g. Naprogesic).
 Taking these together with rivaroxaban may increase your risk of bleeding and should be avoided.